 Once you are comfortable with your learning, build something that makes you proud.
 The best thing to do is to think of a project idea and come up with something that is in line with whatever you are learning.

 I would advise that you pick on a blog website or a portfolio website for yourself.
 You can also build a game or a web feature.
 You can, therefore, publish your projects, sharing them with your online community.
-Implement on the feedback you get.
+Implement the feedback you get.

 When do you apply for jobs?
 Once you have several projects and you are pretty confident about your work, you can apply for jobs using your projects to sell you.
 To publish your projects, you can open an account with Github.
 It is an online platform where you can host your projects for free.